-- iv.
+iv.
 ADMIE.
 Following the authorisation by the General Assembly of PPC to the sale of at least 20 percent of ADMIE to a strategic investor and the identification of the strategic investor which will purchase 24% of ADMIE, (i) PPC and the strategic investor will sign the Share Purchase Agreement for 24% of ADMIE (prior action); the Shareholders' Agreement will be signed prior to the closing.
-By June 2017, (ii) PPC will contribute 51% of ADMIE's share capital to HoldCo, (iii) HoldCo will proceed to the formal filing of the listing prospectus with the Hellenic Capital Market Commission; (iv) the transaction will be formally notified to the European Commission for regulatory and merger clearance (key deliverables).
-Should the Institutions, having consulted the Greek authorities, determine that there is lack of sufficient progress to complete the closing by June 2017, in particular in relation to the purchase by the strategic investor, the Hellenic Republic will, in agreement with the Institutions, launch a tender for the submission of binding offers for the sale of 100% of PPC's shares in ADMIE and will fully privatize ADMIE in 2017. - v.
+By mid-April 2017, (ii)

+PPC will contribute 51% of ADMIE's share capital to HoldCo, (iii) HoldCo will proceed to the formal filing of the listing prospectus with the Hellenic Capital Market Commission; (iv) the transaction will be formally notified to the European Commission for regulatory and merger clearance (key deliverables).
+Should the Institutions, having consulted the Greek authorities, determine that there is lack of sufficient progress to complete the closing by May 2017, in particular in relation to the purchase by the strategic investor, the Hellenic Republic will, in agreement with the Institutions, launch a tender for the submission of binding offers for the sale of 100% of PPC's shares in ADMIE and will fully privatize ADMIE in 2017.

+- v.
 Capacity mechanism.
 The authorities will, as a prior action, forward to the European Commission the new adequacy study by ADMIE, and, by June 2017, prenotify a new capacity mechanism (key deliverable), replacing the temporary one expiring in April 2017, in line with Energy and Environmental Aid Guidelines.
 In particular, the capacity mechanism should be based on a thorough adequacy assessment including a reliability standard and it should be based on a competitive allocation process. - vi.
 The authorities will implement the revised legislation on the RES account by applying the adjustment mechanism for December 2016 with adjustments applying as of 1 January 2017, as specified in the legislation approved in October 2016 (prior action).
-Quarterly application of the adjustment mechanism, as foreseen in the legislation, will take place throughout 2017, as provided in the TMU (Section II). - vii.
-Following the adoption by RAE of gas distribution tariffs, the adoption of legislation for the further unbundling of supply and distribution, and the review of the gas release programme in October 2016, RAE will monitor the execution of the adopted legislation, regulation and market opening, as well as its impact on investment and on effective competition.
-By September 2017, KYSOIP, following RAE's opinion and also based on the outcome of technical assistance, will adopt a medium term (2017-

-2020) roadmap, incorporating a detailed action plan, which will lead inter alia to full compliance of the Greek gas market with EU Network Codes' provisions, in particular but not limited to the Network Code on Interoperability 4, Capacity Allocation Mechanisms5 and Balancing6 and the manner in which the required IT platforms will be developed and/or procured (key deliverable).
+Quarterly application of the adjustment mechanism, as foreseen in the legislation, will take place throughout 2017, as provided in the TMU. - Following the adoption by RAE of gas distribution tariffs, the adoption of legislation vii. for the further unbundling of supply and distribution, and the review of the gas release programme in October 2016, RAE will monitor the execution of the adopted legislation, regulation and market opening, as well as its impact on investment and on effective competition.
+By September 2017, KYSOIP, following RAE's opinion and also based on the outcome of technical assistance, will adopt a medium term (2017-2020) roadmap, incorporating a detailed action plan, which will lead inter alia to full compliance of the Greek gas market with EU Network Codes' provisions, in particular but not limited to the Network Code on Interoperability 5, Capacity Allocation Mechanisms6 and Balancing7 and the manner in which the required IT platforms will be developed and/or procured (key deliverable).
 The roadmap will include all necessary actions on removing remaining obstacles to effective competition in the wholesale and retail markets, managing and promoting interconnections, promoting the diversification of the sources of supply, extending the distribution and transmission network, and creating a balancing platform and a gas exchange.
 The roadmap will also include any necessary action to eliminate any existing conflict of interest between DEPA and the EPAs supply companies, with particular reference to composition of shareholding, management rights, veto rights, and privileged information.
-A draft roadmap will be submitted to the institutions by June 2017 (key deliverable).
-The first auction under the revised gas release programme as endorsed by decision of HCC will take place (prior action), followed by quarterly auctions according to schedule.
-The quantity auctioned for 2017 will amount to 16% of DEPA's yearly gas supply to customers.
-HCC and RAE will provide the Institutions, after every auction, with a report on its outcomes (see TMU Section KK).
+A draft Road Map will be submitted to the institutions by June 2017 (key deliverable).
+The first auction under the revised gas release